ELAP (Experiential Learning Assessment Program)

 - Students are encouraged not to use ELAP for any of the last 10 courses needed to complete degree requirements.

-- The residency requirement for Associate and Bachelor degrees is fulfilled by the satisfactory completion of 10 courses at Saint Joseph's University College of Professional and Liberal Studies immediately preceding the date of graduation.
-The 10-course residency requirement may not be satisfied by credits earned through CLEP, ELAP (portfolio assessment) or Challenge.
+- The residency requirement for Associate and Bachelor degrees is fulfilled by the satisfactory completion of 10 courses at Saint Joseph's University Professional and Liberal Studies Program immediately preceding the date of graduation.
+The 10-course residency requirement may not be satisfied by credits earned through CLEP or ELAP (portfolio assessment).

 The current fee is $250; however, it is subject to change.
 No refunds will be given for credits not awarded.